 Three leaders, three speeches and one theme.
 That was the status of British public speaking last week.
 Not dissimilar to watching clone reality TV across all the new digital terrestrial channels.
 David Cameron, Nick Clegg and Ed Miliband all took the crisis of capitalism as their theme for responsible capitalism speeches during the week.

 The speeches didn’t exactly detail the problem beyond vague slogans.
-In fact that was a feature of all three speeches–not much clarity.
+In fact that was a feature of all three responsible capitalism speeches.
+Not much clarity.

 We heard rhetoric.
 And we heard oratory.
-But we didn’t hear substance or policy in the speeches.
-It was Ronald Reagan’s speechwriter, Peggy Noonan, who said:
+But we didn’t hear substance or policy in these capitalism speeches.
+Of course, it was Ronald Reagan’s speechwriter, Peggy Noonan, who said: